Hurricane Gustav: Meteorological history

 with a minimum pressure of 941 millibars.

-On August 30 Gustav made landfall twice on Cuba: first, on Isla de la Juventud and then on the mainland near the community of Los Palacios in Pinar del Río Province.
-At 2235 UTC (6:35 PM Cuba Daylight Time), a weather station at Paso Real de San Diego recorded a wind gust of 184 kn, which at the time was the strongest wind gust from a tropical cyclone on record.
+On August 30, Gustav made landfall twice on Cuba: first, on Isla de la Juventud and then on the mainland near the community of Los Palacios in Pinar del Río Province.
+At 2235 UTC (6:35 PM Cuba Daylight Time), a weather station at Paso Real de San Diego recorded a wind gust of 184 kn, which at the time was considered the strongest wind gust from a tropical cyclone on record.
 By the early hours of August 31, Gustav entered the Gulf of Mexico with maximum sustained winds of 135 mi/h and minimum central pressure of 958 millibars.

 During August 31, the storm moved in a northwest direction slightly losing its strength (despite passing over a shortened Loop Current) with sustained winds at 115 mph.
 On the evening of August 31, Gustav weakened to a Category 2 hurricane and remained at such intensity until landfall in the U.S. Gustav made landfall along the Louisiana coast with 105 mph winds near Cocodrie, at about 9:30 a.m CDT (1430 UTC).
 At U.S. landfall, hurricane-force winds extended outward 70 mi from the center, and tropical-storm-force winds extended 200 mi.
 That night, by 10 pm CDT, Gustav had been downgraded to a Tropical Storm with winds of 60 mph about 20 mi southwest of Alexandria, Louisiana and by 4 am CDT on September 2 Gustav had diminished to a Tropical Depression with a threat of severe flooding in the lower Mississippi Valley and eastern Texas.
+Gustav then meandered over portions of southwestern Arkansas, northeastern Texas, and southeastern Oklahoma on September 3 due to weak steering currents at the western end of the Atlantic ridge.
+By September 4, Gustav had merged with a rapidly approaching mid-level trough and its accompanying cold front, diminishing into an extratropical cyclone in the process.
+The remnants of Gustav were finally absorbed by another extratropical low the next day as it passed over the Great Lakes.